RevillWeb/rebel-router/README.md

 #Usage

-Rebel-router is designed to be used when building applications using the latest version of JavaScript, not while using ES5.
+Rebel-router is designed to be used when building applications using the latest version of JavaScript and will need transpiling down to ES5 using [babel](https://babeljs.io/) or similar.

 1. Install rebel-router into your project from npm